What personal information do we collect

 - provide continuous service to you and to conduct business processing functions including by providing personal information to our related bodies corporate, contractors, service providers or other third parties; and

-- assist with the administrative, marketing (including direct marketing), planning, product or service development, quality control or research purposes of Legg Mason and its contractors and service providers.
+- assist with the administrative, marketing (including direct marketing), planning, product or service development, quality control or research purposes of Franklin Templeton Australia Limited and its contractors and service providers.

 We may send you direct marketing communications and information about our products and services that we expect may be of interest to you.
 These communications may be sent in various forms, including mail, SMS and email.
 You consent to us sending you those direct marketing communications by any of those methods.
 At any time you may opt-out of receiving marketing communications from us by contacting us using the contact details below or by using the opt-out facilities provided in the marketing communications.